gfto/fjfs/readme.txt

      5. Check the result with
            cat joined.txt

-        You will see the contents of files listed in filelist.txt
+        You will see the contents of all the files listed in filelist.txt

      6. Unmount the fs
            fusermount -u joined.txt